-- 3. These proceedings relate to the precipitous decline of Sino-Forest Corporation (the "Company") following allegations on June 2, 2011 that there was fraud at the Company and that its public disclosures contained misrepresentations regarding its business and affairs. - 4.
-On July 20, 2011, this action was commenced against Sino-Forest, Ernst & Young LLP ("E&Y"), David J. Horsley and other defendants in Ontario under the Class Proceedings Act, 1992 (the "Ontario Class Action") on behalf of purchasers of Sino-Forest securities in Canadian markets, but generally not on behalf of investors in U.S. markets.
+3. These proceedings relate to the precipitous decline of Sino-Forest Corporation (the "Company") following allegations on June 2, 2011 that there was fraud at the Company and that its public disclosures contained material misrepresentations regarding its business and affairs.

+- 4. On July 20, 2011, this action was commenced against Sino-Forest, Ernst & Young LLP ("E&Y"), David J. Horsley ("Horsley") and other defendants in Ontario under the Class Proceedings Act, 1992 (the "Ontario Class Action") on behalf of purchasers of Sino-Forest securities in Canadian markets, but generally not on behalf of investors in U.S. markets.
 On January 12, 2012, plaintiffs in the U.S. Class Action filed a complaint in the Supreme Court of the State of New York on behalf of Sino-Forest investors that was subsequently removed to the United States District Court for the Southern District of New York where it remains pending.
-Along with other defendants, Horsley is named as a defendant in the U.S. Class Action.
+Along with other defendants, certain underwriters were named as defendants in the U.S. Class Action.
 The U.S. Class Action asserts claims on behalf of "all persons or entities who purchased (i) Sino-Forest's common stock during the Class Period March 19, 2007 through August 25, 2011 on the over the counter market who were damaged thereby; and (ii) all persons or entities who, during the Class Period, purchased Debt Securities issued by Sino-Forest other than in Canada and who were damaged thereby."
-The Amended Complaint in the U.S. Class Action is attached as Exhibit "A".
+The Amended Complaint in the U.S. Class Action is attached as Exhibit "A". - 5.
+On March 30, 2012, Sino-Forest applied for and was granted protection from its creditors pursuant to the Companies' Creditors Arrangement Act ("CCAA").
+Counsel for plaintiffs in the U.S. Class Action filed proofs of claim in the CCAA proceeding relating to the U.S. Class Action on behalf of U.S. investors.